alejandro-isaza/AIDefer/README.md

 ## Usage

 Use `defer` to postpone the execution of a block.
-This is useful when dealing with resources that needs to be released at a later point.
-Here is an example using locks:
+This is useful when dealing with resources that need to be released at a later point.
+Here is an example for using a lock:

 ```objc
 - (Person*)personAtIndex:(NSUInteger)index {